BY-LAWS – VIRGINIA CHAPTER OF NENA

-An amending resolution which has been processed with the requirements of Section 1.2 and 1.3 of this Article shall be published and distributed to all members of this Chapter no less than thirty (30) days before the Annual Conference for consideration.
+An amending resolution which has been processed with the requirements of Section 1.2 and 1.3 of this Article shall be published and distributed to all members of this Chapter no less than thirty (30) days before the meeting at which the vote will occur for consideration.

 1.5.
 Quorum Revision of Resolutions

-A conference quorum may make amendments to a resolution to amend the By-laws by means of a majority vote on each proposed resolution amendment.
+A meeting quorum may make amendments to a resolution to amend the By-laws by means of a majority vote on each proposed resolution amendment.

 1.6.
 Effective Date of Amendments

-Resolutions passed and adopted by this Chapter in accord with other provisions of the By-laws shall be in force and effect upon the adjournment of the Annual Conference where considered and adopted, provided an exception to this effect is not otherwise contained in the language of the resolution adopted.
+Resolutions passed and adopted by this Chapter in accord with other provisions of the By-laws shall be in force and effect upon the adjournment of the meeting where considered and adopted, provided an exception to this effect is not otherwise contained in the language of the resolution adopted.